Nechda/iLab-Cpp/cache/Readme.md

         make cache && ./cache
         $> 4 10 1 2 1 3 1 4 5 5 5 5
 First number meaning the size of cache, next is amount of requests, and then sequence of requests.
 Output of such program is of cache-hits evaluated by LFU caching alogithm.
+Also there are several end to end testing cases.
+You can launch them by the command:

+        make end_to_end_testing
+After this command in your building directory appears new dir called **t**, where you can find files for e2e testing.